 Everyone loves the fall colors.
 But things turn at different rates, as is the case with most things.
 I was in our urban woods last week to photograph the end-cycle, so to speak.
 I used fill-in flash with all the photographs in this shoot, then I added a little post-processing so some photos would take on a bit of a fine art look.
 Don’t think of things as dead, think of them as preparing the way for the next generation.

-You can see more of these photos at my online gallery (I show only 5 of what I see as the best photographs).
+You can see more of these photos at my gallery.

 In a First, New England Journal of Medicine Joins Never-Trumpers